tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>A list (concatenated and separated) of maps, gazetteers, or other resources used to georeference a dcterms:Location, described specifically enough to allow anyone in the future to use the same resources.</td>
+			<td>An IRI for a map, gazetteer, or other resource used to georeference a dcterms:Location.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>Recommended best practice is to separate the values in a list with space vertical bar space (<code> | </code>).
+			<td>Recommended best practice is describe a georeference with no more than one sampled georeference source.
+In the case of a georeference that cannot be attributed to a specific source, the recommended best practice is to repeat the property for each IRI that denotes a different source that applies to the georeference.
 Terms in the dwciri: namespace are intended to be used in RDF with non-literal objects.</td>
 		</tr>
 		<tr>
 			<td>ABCD equivalence</td>